infou012/Verification/README.md

-# Formal Proof using Coq from classes at UPMC and Diderot
+Formals Proofs using Coq from classes at UPMC and Diderot